GabrielCRO23/Slava/README.md

 # Slava
 Made by Gabriel Hrastovic.
-Some code from online resources was used.
+Some code from online teaching resources was used.
 This is my first canvas project.

 Must install webpack for this code to run